plougue/plougue.github.io/index.md

 * Optimisation
 * Uncertain reasoning
 * Stochastic processes and systems
-* Mathematical modelling
+* Mathematical modeling
 * Formal theory of computer science (complexity, algorithms)

 # Projects

+*Some links in this section may not lead anywhere yet.
+I am regularly uploading old projects listed here to my github account.*

 ## Professional

-* **6 month internship in engineering** : Integration of a benchmarking tool on [Cosmotech](https://cosmotech.com/)'s complex system modelling and simulation software.
+* **6 month internship in engineering** : Integration of a benchmarking tool on [Cosmotech](https://cosmotech.com/)'s complex system modeling and simulation software.
 C++ development with strong optimisation constraints on core mechanism of the software.

 <p align="center">